nwg/racket-wiki/Python-to-Racket.md

 ## References

 * [[Choosing a data-structure]]
-* [Notes on data structures in Racket](https://alex-hhh.github.io/2019/02/racket-data-structures.html), with some performance considerations. by [Alex Harsányi](https://alex-hhh.github.io/)
+* [Notes on data structures in Racket](https://alex-hhh.github.io/2019/02/racket-data-structures.html), with some performance considerations.